Chart Color Schemes

 Potts Point has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 41 projects likely to affect the region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified 41 projects likely affecting the region.
 Notable initiatives include Minerva Theatre Restoration, The Potts Point Hotel Redevelopment (Queensgate), Holiday Inn Potts Point Redevelopment, and 45-53 Macleay Street Mixed-Use Development (The Chimes).
-Below is a list of projects most relevant to the area.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.